Foxboron/Blog/content/blog/packaging-lxd-for-arch-linux.md

 export CGO_LDFLAGS="-L/usr/lib/sqlite-replication -Wl,-R/usr/lib/sqlite-replication"
 {{< /highlight >}}

-What I wound up doing in the end is to include the `-rpath` stuff from `sqlite-replication` and riffing on the flags provided by upstream for their vendoring.
+What I wound up doing is to include the `-rpath` stuff from `sqlite-replication` and riffing on the flags provided by upstream for their vendoring.
 It seems to work correctly and I haven't recieved any bugreports suggesting otherwise.
 After getting this to work I did discover this is exactly what Void Linux does, so oh-well.
 Should probably read other distribution package files a bit better.

 And a side note; `libcap` [introduced a hard dependency](https://sites.google.com/site/fullycapable/release-notes-for-libcap/releasenotesfor228pending)